-Religion in America

-UC/CSU Approved?
-Yes UC/CSU Area "G" Elective Requirement

-NCAA Approved?
-No Credits 5 Credits/Semester

-Prerequisite

-Course Description Fulfills comparative requirement.
-This one-semester course will examine the historical contexts, beliefs, practices, and major personalities that have shaped, and continue to shape, the contours of the religious landscape in the United States.
-Because the course is taught chronologically, it is necessarily inclusive of a wide range of traditions, movements, and figures.
-These include the religious expressions of some Native American traditions, Protestant presence in the colonies, the Great Awakenings, indigenous American traditions (Joseph Smith and the Mormons, Mother Ann Lee and the Shakers, John Humphrey Noyes and The Oneida Community, Mary Baker Eddy and the Church of Christ, Scientist, etc.), the rise of Evangelical movements in Christianity, New Age movements, and the Hindu, Buddhist, and Muslim experience in America.
-The course will pay special attention to the Roman Catholic experience in America, highlighting Catholic inroads into the Americas, Spanish missions, French territories, Anti-Catholicism, the Americanist controversy, the Catholic Worker movement, contemporary political matters like Catholic stances on Birth Control and Abortion, and other issues.
+Religion in America UC/CSU Approved?
+Yes UC/CSU Area "G" Elective Requirement NCAA Approved?
+No Credits 5 Credits/Semester (offered in Fall semester only) Prerequisite Course Description This one-si shaped, ar taught chr include the Awakening John Hum rise of Ev experience highlightin Americani nd continue to shape, ronologically, it is ne e religious expression gs, indigenous Ameri phrey Noyes and The rangelical movement e in America.
+The rag Catholic inroads examine the historical contexts, beliefs, practices, and major personalities that have the contours of the religious landscape in the United States.
+Because the course is accessarily inclusive of a wide range of traditions, movements, and figures.
+These is of some Native American traditions, Protestant presence in the colonies, the Great can traditions (Joseph Smith and the Mormons, Mother Ann Lee and the Shakers, e Oneida Community, Mary Baker Eddy and the Church of Christ, Scientist, etc.), the is in Christianity, New Age movements, and the Hindu, Buddhist, and Muslim course will pay special attention to the Roman Catholic experience in America, into the Americas, Spanish missions, French territories, Anti-Catholicism, the atholic Worker movement, contemporary political matters like Catholic stances on